BorisTheBrave/axaxaxas/docs/builders.rst

     v4 = builder.start_rule({rule2, 0})
     v5 = builder.terminal({rule2, 0}, "hello")
     v6 = builder.extend({rule2, 0}, v4, v5)
-    v7 = builder.merge({None, 0}, [v3, v6])
+    v7 = builder.merge_vertical({None, 0}, [v3, v6])

-(Note this this special case where the top level symbol itself is ambiguous, then ``None`` is passed in as the rule being merged).
+(Note that in this special case where the top level symbol itself is ambiguous, then ``None`` is passed in as the rule being merged).

-You can handle ambiguity directly using the `merge` method of builder.
+You can handle ambiguity directly using the `merge_vertical` and `merge_horizontal` method of builder.
 But a common form of handling is to simply treat possible every parse tree independently, and just return an list or iterator of the result for each parse tree.
-Utility methods `make_list_builder` and `make_iter_builder`.
+Utility methods `make_list_builder` and `make_iter_builder` let you do exactly that.
 Just pass them a builder which has no ambiguity handling and they return a new builder that invokes the original builder and combines the results efficiently into a list or iterator.
 They directly correspond to the `ParseForest.all` and `ParseForest.__iter__` methods.